htm-community/nupic.cpp/external/Windows/README.md

-Nupic.Base is a very slim cpp library containing mostly the htm algorithms.
-It's cpp only with very few dependencies:
+Nupic.Base is a very slim cpp library containing mostly the htm algorithms and the Network API.
+It is cpp only with very few dependencies:

 # Building under windows using Visual Studio 2017